ThaiDat/cuda_git_blame/readme/readme.txt

-Plugin for CudaText.
+This plugin enhances CudaText with useful functions:

-Offer following functions
+- Blame current line: Shows blame details for the current line (committer, date, summary, etc.).

-- Blame current line: Give blame information of current line (committer, commit date, summary,...).
+- Blame analyze file: Provides blame statistics for the entire file.
-- Blame analyze file: Give blame statistic of current file
+- See file history: Displays the full commit history of the file (committer, time, commit title).
-- See file history: See the file's full commit history (committer, time, commit title)
+- See file history by committer: Groups the file history by committer for easier navigation.
-- See file history by committer: Group "See file history" command by committer
+- View file content in history: Allows opening file content at specific points in history.

 Author: ThaiDat